keller-mark/use-coordination/README.md

 # mmCMV

-A library for Coordinated Multiple Views in React-based visualization systems.
+A library for coordinated multiple views in React-based visualization systems.

 ## Usage